colinhennessey/MultiplayerConnectFour/README.md

 # Multiplayer Connect Four
 ## Description
 ### What?
 Multiplayer Connect Four is our attempt at making an online multiplayer Connect Four game.
+Connect Four is a game that involves a 6x7 board and pieces of two different colors (traditionally, red and yellow).
+The first player to connect four of the same color piece either vertically, horizontally, or diagonally, wins the game.
 ### Why?
 We are making Connect Four a multiplayer game so that the two players don't have to play on the same computer.
 ### How?
-The first computer (the server) will be running the Connect Four game.
-The second computer (the client) will be able to connect to the server and the two can interact.
+Two clients will be able to connect directly to each other to play a game of Connect Four.

 ## Deliverables
-1. The server's version of Connect Four.
-2. The client's version of Connect Four.
+1. Connect Four game (GUI) - allows clients to connect directly to each other to play, detects when a player wins, and allows the players to either play again or quit the game after the game ends.
 3. Documentation

 ## Plan
 - Week 1:
 1. Prepare the Connect Four code we already have to add sockets
-2. Find ways to optimize code and fix any remaining bugs
+2. Find ways to optimize code and fix any remaining bugs (in particular - need to add solution for when no player wins)
 - Week 2:
-1. Begin working on the server
+1. Begin working on the networking component of the game
+2. Research as needed
 - Week 3:
-1. Finish working on the server
+1. Continue working on the networking component (if needed)
-2. Begin working on the client
 - Week 4:
-1. Finish the client version
+1. Complete the networking component of the game
-2. Make sure the server & client can communicate
+2. Begin documentation
+3. Start testing
 - Week 5:
-1. Optimize code
+1. Debug and optimize code
-2. Begin working on documentation
-- Week 6:
-1. Play test
-2. Complete documentation
+2. Finish documentation if needed
-3. Fix any remaining bugs
+3. Test more & ensure that every possible scenario is covered

 ## Team Members
 - Colin Hennessey: Networking
 - Jonathon Macone: Design & Backend

-# Comments
-1. Provide more info about the Connect Four game.
-At least a brief description of what it is and how the game is played.
-Also a link to the wiki page if exists.
-2. It is a bit confusing how you design the game.
-Is it client-server or client-client?
-Looks like it is better to have a server handle the game management: create a game, let user join the game, etc. From what you described, it is more like 2 clients connect to each other and exchange messages rather than client-server model
-3. Need to be more specific about the deliverables.
-What are the features of the client?
-What scenarios do the game support?
-4. Adjust the plan to fit in 5 weeks schedule
-5. ProgressUpdates.md is missing!